Install Percona server for MongoDB on Kubernetes

 $ kubectl apply -f deploy/operator.yaml

 Add the MongoDB Users secrets to Kubernetes.
-Additional names should be placed in the data section of the
+These secrets should be placed in the data section of the

 The following command can be used to get base64-encoded password from a plain text string: